rubik/pyg/docs/cmdline/inst_uninst.rst

 .. option:: -e <URL>, --editable <URL>

+    .. versionadded:: 0.3
+    .. versionchanged:: 0.7
+        Allow paths as arguments as well.

     Install a package in editable mode (``python setup.py develop``) from an online repository.
 Supported VCS are:

         * Git (prefix ``git+``)